During my assignment I learned about:

-I am currently based in Welwyn, United Kingdom working as an HR Business Partner for the Research and Development Team within the UK Pharma Division.
-As a Business Partner, I am responsible for partnering with the pRED Welwyn Leadership team in driving change initiatives, leading talent discussions and supporting the entire division in developing solutions on people related issues.
-In addition to my role as business partner, I am also partnering with the Learning and development team in designing and deploying various leadership development programs.
+I joined Roche through the HR Perspectives program in October 2016.
+As an HR Perspective, I had great assignments in the United Kingdom, South Korea and Switzerland .Working in the UK Roche Pharma affiliate, I was responsible for partnering with the pRED Welwyn Leadership team in driving change initiatives, leading talent discussions and supporting the entire division in developing solutions on people related issues.
+In addition to my role as an HR business Partner, I was also partnering with the Learning and development team in designing and deploying various leadership development programs.

-Looking back at my previous and current roles, I realize the relevance of effective collaboration among team members and how it helps in attaining ultimate goals especially in Roche where we have a matrix structure.
+Looking back at all these amazing opportunities I had, I realized the relevance of effective collaboration among team members and how it helps in attaining ultimate goals especially in Roche where we have a matrix structure.

-My greatest challenge has been how to manage myself through my own change journey as I change organization, assignment, teams, environment and sometimes line of thinking.
+My greatest challenge was managing myself through my own changed journey as I change organization, assignment, teams, environment and sometimes line of thinking.
 The beauty of this however is that as an HR Professional, change is inevitable in my line of work.
-As organizational processes, systems and practices change, HR professionals need to lead change initiatives which guide employees through the change cycle and I believe I am better suited to manage these events when I have experienced them at some point in time in my career.
+As organizational processes, systems and practices change, HR professionals need to lead change initiatives which guide employees through the change cycle.
+Hence, I believe we are better suited to manage these events when we have experienced it at some point in time in our journey.

 Post Program Role:

 Graduating from the Perspective program, I am currently a Project Manager in the Global Talent Innovation Team.
 As a Project manager I am responsible for driving and partnering with my stakeholders on Talent Development topics which impacts the entire Roche organisations.
 This role additionally provides me with the opportunity in developing myself towards the attainment of my future career aspirations; which is gaining competency in how to nurture and develop emerging market talents for Global Leadership Roles.